experientials/ziloo/Hardware/801-T-USB/801_T-USB_TESTING_BOARD.md

 - Provide data signals in the system over two USB-C connectors

 The T-USB board exposes two vertical USB-C sockets and connects to the carrier board through two 50 pin B2B connectors.
-These are routed ultimately through two USB-C connectors on testing board
+These are routed ultimately through two USB-C connectors on the testing board

+The testing board can also be used to test the bridge board.
+For this purpose there are two plugs on the underside that connect directly to the sockets on the upperside apart from the VSOM pins.

 ![Ziloo 801 T-USB Board](./ziloo-801-T-USB-test.png)